Aesthetic Eyelid and Facial Rejuvenation Masters Course 2026

 At the conclusion of this activity, learners will be able to:

-1. Recognize and be familiar with the palate of options, evaluation, and decision making for non-surgical aesthetic facial rejuvenation.
+- Describe the range of palate of options, evaluation, and decision making for non-surgical aesthetic facial rejuvenation.

-6. Refer to practical course material and feel comfortable incorporating new techniques safely and conservatively into their own practice.
+- Apply practical course material and incorporate new techniques safely and conservatively into their own practice.

 Accreditation